 This Heimlich maneuver can be done even the victim is in standing position or seated position or even the victim is lying down on the floor.
-And the other thing is it can be done on oneself too in a situation of self-choking.
+It can also be done on oneself in a situation of self-choking.

 But the important thing is the victim must be conscious.

 First, approach the person.
 Always talk to him or her and ask what the problem is:

 Are you choking?

 The victim may nod to confirm.

 If the victim can cough or talk do not try to do the Heimlich maneuver.
 Do not interrupt the cough if they can speak, and encourage the coughing.
 With vigorous coughing, most foreign objects come out easily.

 If there are people around you, ask one of them to call 911 while you are preparing to do the Heimlich maneuver.

 If the victim cannot talk or cough but he is conscious then you can perform the Heimlich maneuver.
 It mainly consists of vigorous and repetitive abdominal thrusts done with the sole purpose of dislodging the foreign object and expelling it.